LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 \subsubsection{Strengths and Challenges}

-Participants suggest that the main strength of the Implementation Template is the integration of functions for rational experimentation: \begin{itemize} \item \textbf{Integrated Approach:} The template eliminates the need to set up a dedicated server, allowing experiments to be run online directly on the platform. \begin{itemize} \item \textit{"It is convenient to be able to conduct online experiments without having to set up a server myself or implement network communication myself."
-[P1]} \item "\textit{It is nice to be able to complete questionnaire responses in the virtual environment without having to remove the HMD.
-I used to ask participants to answer questionnaires through Google Form on a tablet, which required them to repeatedly take off and put on the HMD.
-This made the experiment process too complicated."
-[P4]} \end{itemize} \item \textbf{Built-in Functionalities:} Automated questionnaire generation, state management, direct data recording, and CCK integration simplify experimental design and reduce manual overhead. \begin{itemize} \item \textit{"The questionnaire generation feature is particularly helpful."
-[P5]} \item \textit{"CCK helps me facilitate settings for networking, VR locomotion, and interactions with objects."
-[P1]} \end{itemize} \end{itemize}
+Participants suggest that the main strength of the Implementation Template is the integration of functions for rational experimentation, with their actual responses available in Sec.
+3.1 of the Supplementary Material. \begin{itemize} \item \textbf{Integrated Approach:} The template eliminates the need to set up a dedicated server, allowing experiments to be run online directly on the platform. \item \textbf{Built-in Functionalities:} Automated questionnaire generation, state management, direct data recording, and CCK integration simplify experimental design and reduce manual overhead. \end{itemize}

-However, participants noted that there were challenges with complexity, debugging, and interface design: \begin{itemize} \item \textbf{Complexity and Learning Curve:} Although powerful, the state management functionality was considered overly complex for simpler experimental designs and difficult to debug, especially for users unfamiliar with CCK or ClusterScript. \begin{itemize} \item \textit{"It is not friendly enough for users with no experience in state management."
-[P4]} \item \textit{"I'm still not familiar with ClusterScript and CCK...
-I can't understand the error messages" [P3]} \end{itemize} \item \textbf{User Interface (UI):} Cluttered layouts and lack of intuitive visual cues affected usability. \begin{itemize} \item \textit{"Having all the features come together is not ideal... the UI is hard to read."
-[P1]} \item \textit{"Too many settings to configure, and it's unclear where and how to make changes."
-[P5]} \end{itemize} \item \textbf{Partial No-Code Interface:} Frequent switching between coding and no-code user experiences during implementation potentially introduced confusion [P2]. \end{itemize}
+However, participants noted that there were challenges with complexity, debugging, and interface design: \begin{itemize} \item \textbf{Complexity and Learning Curve:} Although powerful, the state management feature was considered overly complex for simpler experimental designs and debugging, especially for users unfamiliar with CCK or scripting. \item \textbf{User Interface (UI):} Cluttered layouts and lack of intuitive visual cues affected usability. \item \textbf{Partial No-Code Interface:} Frequent switching between coding and no-code user experiences during implementation potentially introduced confusion. \end{itemize}